Content starts here

 In one of four experiments for the study, people who spent 30 minutes focusing on someone else — whether shoveling snow or picking up litter — felt like they had more time than the group who indulged in personal pleasures.

-“When people give their time to other, it makes them feel effective,” says lead author Cassie Mogilner Holmes, professor of marketing at UCLA Anderson School of Management.
-“Those who gave their time away felt like they accomplished a lot, so they perceived themselves as having more time.”
+“When people give their time to others, it makes them feel effective,” says lead author Cassie Mogilner Holmes, professor of marketing at UCLA Anderson School of Management (a professor at Penn when she conducted the studies).
+“Those who gave their time away felt like they accomplished a lot, so they perceived themselves as having more time.
+The more you do within a given period of time, the longer that time period seems to be.”

 A similar time-bending phenomenon can occur when we experience a sense of awe.
 In a study published in Psychological Science, subjects who wrote about a personal experience that evoked awe or who were exposed to wow-inducing footage — such as the Grand Canyon — felt like they had more time.
 Awe changes how we perceive time, the researchers found, creating the sense that it is slowing down.